ThugsFinance/cloiinkcoin.com/src/content/developers/docs/oracles/index.md

 - [Call external APIs](https://docs.chain.link/docs/request-and-receive-data)
   – One novel use of this is [Checking wBTC reserves](https://cointelegraph.com/news/1b-in-wrapped-bitcoin-now-being-audited-using-chainlink-s-proof-of-reserve)

-This is an example of how to get the latest ETH price in your smart contract using a Chainlink price feed:
+This is an example of how to get the latest CLK price in your smart contract using a Chainlink price feed:

 ### Chainlink Data Feeds {#chainlink-data-feeds}